kestra-io/docs/docs/tutorial/fundamentals/README.md

 ## Create your first Flow

 Now, let's create our first Flow.
-On the left side of the screen, click on the **Flows** tab.
+On the left side of the screen, click on the **Flows** menu.
 Then, click on the **Create** button.

 ![Access flow creation](./assets/create-button.png)

 Use the following Flow in the Editor, then click the **Save** button.
-This Flow will download a CSV file from the French Data Portal.
+This Flow will download a CSV file from the French Open Data Portal.

 ```yaml
 id: kestra-tutorial